-- 1) Working at heights shall be planned carefully, including the need for tools, materials, and safety equipment - 2) Alternatives should be assessed, i.e., use of scaffolding, Mobile Elevated Work Platforms (MEWPs), moveable work platforms/stepladders, use of rope access climbers, etc. - 3) Risk Assessment (RA) or Task Risk Assessment (TRA) shall be provided for working at heights, covering all hazards influencing the activities - 4) Working at heights shall be covered by Permit to Work (PTW) - 5) Training requirements: See HSE reg.
-046 - 6) When working at heights, rescue shall be planned, and rescue equipment shall be available - 7) Equipment used for securing personnel working at heights shall as a minimum be inspected and re-certified by a competent person at 12-month intervals, if not otherwise specified by local or national regulations - 8) Red/white no-access barriers shall be established around the drop zone below (see HSE req.
-004) - 9) Ladders, scaffolds, and steps shall be checked before use and shall be approved according to applicable standards.
-Telescopic ladders are not allowed for use - 10) Fall arrest equipment shall be checked before use - 11) Prior to start, the operators shall check that tools, radios, and other loose objects are secured with lanyards, pockets are emptied, and safety helmets are secured with chin strap - 12) Choose anchor points that minimise the fall factor (above head level) - 13) Conduct Toolbox Talk (TBT)/Take2 before work starts
+- 1) Working at heights shall be covered by Risk Assessment (RA) or Task Risk Assessment (TRA/SJA), and Permit to Work (PTW) - 2) Working at heights shall be planned carefully, including the need for tools, materials, and safety equipment - 3) Alternatives should be assessed, i.e., use of scaffolding, Mobile Elevated Work Platforms (MEWPs), moveable work platforms/stepladders, use of rope access climbers, etc. - 4) Training requirements: See HSE req.
+053 - 5) When working at heights, rescue shall be planned, and rescue equipment shall be available - 6) Equipment used for securing personnel working at heights shall as a minimum be inspected and re-certified by a competent person at 12-month intervals, if not otherwise specified by local or national regulations - 7) Red/white no-access barriers shall be established around the drop zone below (see HSE req.
+005) - 8) Ladders, scaffolds, and steps shall be checked before use and shall be approved according to applicable standards.
+Telescopic ladders are not allowed for use - 9) Fall arrest equipment shall be checked before use - 10) Prior to start, the operators shall check that tools, radios, and other loose objects are secured with lanyards, pockets are emptied, and safety helmets are secured with chin strap - 11) Choose anchor points that minimise the fall factor (above head level) - 12) Conduct Toolbox Talk (TBT) and Take2 before work starts